nileshvj2/azure_ai_agent_workshop/README.md

 # azure_ai_agent_workshop

 Azure AI Agent service hands on workshop (Internal)

-# Set up
+# Pre-requisite

-1. You need to have below resources set up in Azure:
+You need to have below resources set up in Azure:

     * Azure AI Foundry Hub and Project
     * Azure AI Foundry connections (using key or Entra authentication)